 What is an eSIM?

-eSIM is a programmable alternative to a physical SIM card.
-In eSIM, the SIM circuitry architecture is soldered directly into your device, meaning there’s no need to open up a SIM tray and insert a physical card when transferring networks.
+eSIM is a digital alternative to a physical SIM card.
+In eSIM, the SIM circuitry architecture is soldered directly into your device, meaning there’s no need to open up a SIM tray and insert a physical card when using your phone or even when transferring networks.

 Rather, you can change network providers simply by contacting them.